-These pea and carrot flans make a fantastic light appetizer for a spring day and happen to be also perfect for today’s meatless Monday!
-Not only, they are also packed with health benefits and are naturally gluten free.
+These pea and carrot flans make a fantastic light appetizer for a spring day.

-These pea & carrot flans can also be served as a showstopping vegetarian starter for a fancy dinner, as well as a simple colorful way to make your kids ( and grown ups!) eat 2 portion of their 5 a day.
+These veggie flans can also be served as a showstopping vegetarian starter for a fancy dinner, as well as a simple colorful way to make your kids ( and grown ups!) eat 2 portion of their 5 a day.

 - 2 large eggs, beaten until light and frothy

-- 1 tbsp fresh thyme (or mint leaves)
+- 1 tablespoon fresh thyme, or mint leaves

 - Extravirgin olive oil, for brushing